Scotch eggs. A classic breakfast treat most of us don’t make time for.

-Mix your dry ingredients (oats, flax, and rice flour) into a different small bowl.
+Mix your dry ingredients (oats, flax, and rice flour) into a second small bowl.

 Now you have all your pieces, start layering!

-Take a ball slightly larger than a golf ball of turkey and flatten it out in your hands.
+Take a ball of ground meat slightly larger than a golf ball and flatten it out in your hands.
 Put 1 peeled hard boiled egg in the middle of the meat patty.
 Wrap the meat around the egg, making sure there are no gaps or thin spots.

-Dip your sausage covered eggs into the scrambled egg bowl, then dip the it into the dry ingredient bowl, coating the egg with oats and flour.
+Dip your sausage covered egg into the scrambled egg bowl, then dip the it into the dry ingredient bowl, coating the egg with oats and flour.

 Place your coated Scotch eggs onto a rimmed cookie sheet or metal brownie pan.